 Start learning a bit about the local cuisine, and in most cases you will come across dishes that are accidentally vegan or can be easily adapted to be vegan.

 This means that you do not have to depend on vegetarian or vegan restaurants for all your meals.
 While it’s fun to eat at these places when they’re available, it’s also fun to explore the local culture by uncovering the vegan dishes that the locals eat.

 I know not everyone enjoys doing this kind of research as much as I do, which is why I highlight vegan dishes from around the world here on The Nomadic Vegan.
 My aim is to do the research for you, so that you don’t have to.

-In my upcoming book, Veggie Planet, I’ll be showcasing the many naturally vegan dishes in 11 of the world's most famous cuisines and showing you just how vegan-friendly these cuisines really are.
+And in my book, Veggie Planet, I showcase the many naturally vegan dishes in 11 of the world's most famous cuisines and show you just how vegan-friendly these cuisines really are.